 Mar I Muntanya – (sea and mountain) is a Catalan type of cuisine that combines ingredients from the mountains with typical ingredients from the sea.
 That is, there are chicken and lobster in the Mar I Muntanya meal.

 Churro – If you know thinking that I have told only about the rich Spanish meals and forgot about their sweets, then let me talk about Churro.
 The ingredients of the churros and the cooking procedures are almost similar to “ladies finger.”
 It is dough fried in butter.
-Nevertheless, it is not made by hand; it is made by long cutting of dough in specific machines preparing churros.
+Nevertheless, it is not made by hand; it is being made by long cutting of dough in specific machines preparing churros.
 It is served with sugar powder, or cinnamon poured over and eaten by dipping into the hot chocolate.
 The home of Churro is Madrid.
-So if you are headed to the capital of the country, do not come without trying the Churro.
+So if you are headed to the capital of the country, do not come back without trying the Churro.

 Turron – Spanish halva.
 The full name is Turron de Alicante.
 Turron is an almond nougat that we know.
 You can buy this Valencia-based sweet as a gift if you do not want to go home with empty hands after your Spanish trip.